ashishdahiya/android_x86_64_ami/README.md

 ```

 # Modify android x86 source and config
+> It is a good idea to backup existing files before overwriting them.

 1. Download modified init file from this repository and save it to /home/ec2-user/android/bootable/newinstaller/initrd/ directory.
    * This file was modified to be able to correctly identify the root volume path.
 2. Download modified 0-auto-detect file from this repository and save it to /home/ec2-user/android/bootable/newinstaller/initrd/scripts/ directory.